mohamed-arradi/tiktok-alexa-skill/README.md

   </a>
 </p>

+### TECH (APIs, etc)

+I used the open data api that TikTok Mobile is using ```https://m.tiktok.com/api/item_list/?count=50&id=1&type=5&secUid=&maxCursor=1&minCursor=0&sourceType=```

+The only issue with this API is that it does not allow to pass any location parameters in order to get localized videos.
+For instance I am using AWS Lambda in us-west-2 and I got only US Videos.

 ## Getting Help

 If you need help getting a server going or configuring the Skill, please visit write me at hello@arradimohamed.fr.
 No need to raise a Github issue unless the issue is from the code.